Falsified Medicines Directive

 The Falsified Medicines Directive is a legal framework introduced by the European Commission, to improve the protection of public health within the European Union.
 The directive applies since 2 January 2013.
 The European Commission Delegated Regulation, (EU) 2016/161, supplements Directive 2001/83/EC with rules regarding safety features for the packaging of medicinal products for human use.
 The regulation was adopted in October 2015.
 Measures to counteract to fake medicines include stricter record-keeping of wholesale distributors, tougher inspections of pharmaceutical producers, an EU-wide quality mark to identify online pharmacies and obligatory safety features on packages.

-It requires that a unique identifier must be encoded in a two-dimensional barcode printed on each unit of sale package which is to contain:
+It requires that a unique identifier must be encoded in a two-dimensional Data Matrix code printed on each unit of sale package which is to contain: